nordlicht/nordlicht/README.md

 What can it do?
 ---------------

 **mediastrip** converts your video files into colorful barcodes.
-It's heavily inspired by the (http://moviebarcode.tumblr.com/movie-index)[moviebarcode tumblr].
+It's heavily inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/movie-index).
 It takes the video's frames in regular intervals, scales them to 1px width, and appends them.
 The resulting strips can be integrated into video players for simplified navigation.

 Installation
 ------------